On the finiteness length of some soluble linear groups: The Finiteness Lengths of Abels' Groups

 Having determined the cell-stabilizers, we now prove that they are finitely presented whenever we need them to be.

 \begin{pps} Suppose $\BzeroR$ is finitely presented and $n \geq 4$.
 Then any finite intersection of members of $\scrH(n,R)$ is finitely presented. \end{pps}

 \begin{proof} We shall prove that, under the given assumption, the vertex-stabilizers are finitely presented.
 It will be clear from the arguments below that the same holds for stabilizers of higher dimensional cells.
-We remind the reader that the multiplicative group $\Mult(R)$, which is a retract of $\BzeroR$, is finitely presented because $\BzeroR$ itself is so; cf. Section~\bref{prelim}.
+We remind the reader that the multiplicative group $\Mult(R)$, which is a retract of $\BzeroR$, is finitely presented because $\BzeroR$ itself is so; cf. Section~\ref{prelim}.
+In particular, $\mbT_n(R)$ is also finitely presented.

-By Lemma~\bref{acaonub} we need only show that the members of $\scrH(n,R)$ are finitely presented.
-By the commutator~\bbref{Ancommutators} and diagonal relations~\bbref{SteinbergRelGLn}, we see that the `last-column subgroup' $\mc{C}_{n-1}$ of $H_1$, given by
+By Lemma~\ref{acaonub} we need only show that the members of $\scrH(n,R)$ are finitely presented.
+By the commutator~\eqref{Ancommutators} and diagonal relations~\eqref{SteinbergRelGLn}, we see that the `last-column subgroup' $\mc{C}_{n-1}$ of $H_1$, given by

 is normal in $H_1$.
 The quotient $H_1 / \mc{C}_{n-1}$ is isomorphic to the subgroup